abhaysibal/abhaysibal.github.io/_posts/2012-02-04-layout-excerpt-defined.md

 last_modified_at: 2012-02-04T12:43:31-05:00
 ---

 This is the start of the post content.
+Changing post to trigger build.

 This paragraph should be absent from an index page where `post.excerpt` is shown.